jrseti/seti/README.txt

 Now refresh your browser.
 You should get admin controls and be able to see the Flex app.

+To implement any test code, the controller test must have "login_as_administrator" in the setup block.

 Flex Projects
 -------------